Rollo62b/DPROJ-Manager/README.md

 > (backend, parsing, normalization) plus **vanilla HTML/CSS/JavaScript**
 > (frontend), bundled into a standalone Windows EXE.
 No Delphi is required to
 > run or build the tool.
+> Sorry, no source code available, only the compiled binary and libraries.

 ---